 Upon filing your bankruptcy petition, the court will notify your creditors via U.S. Mail and will schedule a "Meeting of Creditors" which is also known as a "341 Meeting" with your assigned Trustee.
 You will need to be available to attend this meeting and it is normally scheduled 21-40 days after filing the bankruptcy petition.

 In most Chapter 7 bankruptcy cases, except where cases have been dismissed, converted, or where a deadline has been extended, the formal order discharging the debt is issued approximately 60 to 90 days after the Meeting of Creditors has occurred.

 For a more in-depth explanation of what a Chapter 7 bankruptcy is and the process involved, we encourage you to visit the United States Court's website: Chapter 7 - Bankruptcy Basics | United States Courts (uscourts.gov)

-1) Take the credit counseling course.
+1) Take the pre-filing credit counseling course.
 Before you file for bankruptcy, the court requires you to take a credit counseling class by an approved vendor.
 The certificate of completion for this course becomes part of your bankruptcy petition package.
 You may take this course online.
 It typically takes an hour to complete.
 We will be happy to provide you with links to affordable vendors or you may see a complete list of approved vendors on the court's website.

 6) Attend the Meeting of Creditors.
 This meeting typically lasts 5 - 10 minutes, where you meet with your assigned Trustee and answer questions regarding your case.
-After this meeting, you will typically receive your final discharge in 60 days.
+After this meeting, you will typically receive your final discharge in 60 to 90 days.
 Sometimes, but not often the court may request you attend a hearing to discuss other matters such as Reaffirmation Agreements, etc. These hearings typically last just a few minutes.